 So, how long does CBD stay in your system?
 Besides body composition, age and other factors, bioavailability plays perhaps the largest role in how long you’ll feel the effects of CBD after you take it.
 But what is CBD bioavailability?

 Bioavailability measures the amount of a substance, CBD in this case, that is absorbed into the bloodstream when introduced to your system and its ability to provide active effects.
 For example, if a substance has a bioavailability of 30% and you take 100mg, only 30mg (or 30%) will be absorbed into the bloodstream and provide your desired effects.

 Here’s another way to think about bioavailability and how it relates to the delivery method of a substance: If you were to take any substance through an IV, the bioavailability would be 100% because it’s going directly into your bloodstream.
 However, no Hemp Bombs® products are available intravenously (through IV).
 Instead, Hemp Bombs relies on delivery methods like edibles, oils and topicals to bring you all the benefits of our lab-tested, premium CBD.
-Gaining a better understanding of the bioavailability of each form of CBD we offer can help you decide which product is best for you and help answer the question: “how long does CBD stay in your system?”
+Gaining a better understanding of the bioavailability of each form of CBD we offer can help you decide which product is the best way to take CBD for you and help answer the question: “how long does cannabidiol stay in your system?”

 The Bioavailability of Different CBD Products

 Of all the CBD delivery methods, nothing has a higher bioavailability or quicker results than inhaling it.
 Vaping CBD allows it to enter through the lungs and directly into the bloodstream.
 This decreases the breakdown that typically happens during other delivery methods and can provide relief in as little as 10 minutes.